 It’s easy to come up with a list of supplies or science tools for children to play with.
-Here is a list of my own.
+Here’s one to get you started:

 - A balance scale

 - A ruler

 - Graph paper

 - A compartmentalized box for sorting & storing specimens (like seeds)

 But what do you do with these things?
 How do you get kids to use them?

 We should realize that adult instruction can backfire.
 Recent experiments suggest that preschoolers are less likely to investigate all the uses of a tool if an adult tells them how it works.
 However, it’s obvious that many kids end up ignoring interesting equipment because they don’t know what to do with it.
 It seems to me that children sometimes benefit from our suggestions.